 An eBay autoresponder can let buyers know you’ve received their message and even answer common questions.
 Every message should receive a human’s attention, though.

 You could let employees provide customer service when you’re unavailable.
-However, this can be a huge eBay security problem because there’s no support for multiple users on one account or the kind of email forwarding that would allow employees to answer customers off-site.
+However, this can be a huge eBay security problem.
+There’s no support for multiple users on one account or the kind of email forwarding that would allow employees to answer customers off-site.
 You have to give your username and password to anyone you want to answer your customers.

 With the infrastructure in place, the rest depends on the quality of service you and your team provide.